MucilageDetection/mucilage_detection_spie22/ReadMe.md

 ## Setting up variables
-- Open `CreateConfigurationFile.m` and change the `SentinelDataFolder` to the local sentinel folder
+- Open `CreateConfigurationFile.m` and change the `SentinelDatasetFolder` and `PrismaDatasetFolder` to the local folders
 - Run  `CreateConfigurationFile.m` to create configuration.mat file which will be shared between multiple source files
-- Run `CreateCroppedDataset.m` to generate image patches from the labeled data
+- Run `CreateMultiSpectralDataset.m` to generate image patches from the labeled data
-- Run `CreateImageSets.m` to generate Train, Validation and Test set images for all algorithms

 ## Train Models